AkshayKurhade/ENPM661-Project2-Dijkstra/README.md

 ## How to run the code-
  ### System Requirements-
         Python v3.0.x or later
- ### Set the User Defined Co-ordinated Flag in 'main.py'
+ ### Set the User Defined Co-ordinates Flag in 'main.py'
         True= User inputs the initial and goal configuration.
         False- Pre-defined initial and goal configuration.
  ### Input arguements-